Child Poverty Action Lab

 The Problem

-In the 15 years leading up to the creation of the Child Poverty Action Lab (CPAL), Dallas, Texas, saw the number of children within the city living in poverty increase by 42% while its overall population grew by only 4%.
-Today, Dallas has the third highest rate of child poverty among major U.S. cities (population of over 1M), with one out of every four children growing up in poverty.
-While research shows clear linkages between the place a child is born and the socioeconomic circumstances that surround a child, past approaches to address poverty have too often used data to “admire the problem” rather than apply data to on-the-ground solutions that can provide children with the opportunity for economic mobility.
-While many government programs and nonprofits exist to address poverty, they often address just one particular aspect of the issue or don’t lead to immediate implementation at the local level.
+In the 15 years leading up to the creation of CPAL, Dallas saw the number of children within the city living in poverty increase by 42% while its overall population grew by only 4%.
+Today, Dallas has the third highest rate of child poverty among major U.S. cities, with one out of every four children growing up poor.
+While a plethora of nonprofits and programs exist to address poverty, they often lack a data-driven approach and fail to leverage the government resourcing needed to drive continuous and sustainable improvements.

 The Solution